Latest News

-Topic Working Group - Stillbirth Clinical Care Standard
+Topic Working Group - Hip Fracture Clinical Care Standard

 Information for healthcare services to guide practice and monitor improvement using the clinical care standard, and resources to support implementation.

-Indicators have been developed to support monitoring of the care recommended in the Stillbirth Clinical Care Standard.
+Indicators have been developed to support monitoring of the care recommended in the Hip Fracture Clinical Care Standard.
 Clinicians and healthcare services can use the indicators to support local quality improvement activities.

 Information for healthcare services to guide practice and monitor improvement using the clinical care standard, and resources to support implementation.